rhysez/opengl-learn/README.md

-Just mucking around with OpenGL.
-This repo might become something cool eventually!
+This repo is a representation of my progress with learnopengl.com.